hashicorp/nomad/website/source/docs/job-specification/service.html.md

-- `address_mode` `(string: "auto")` - Specifies what address (host or driver-specific) this service should advertise. `host` indicates the host IP and port. `driver` advertises the IP used in the driver (e.g. Docker's internal IP) and uses the ports specified in the port map.
+- `address_mode` `(string: "auto")` - Specifies what address (host or driver-specific) this service should advertise. `host` indicates the host IP and port. `driver` advertises the IP used in the driver (e.g. Docker's internal IP) and uses the container's port specified in the port map.
 The default is `auto` which behaves the same as `host` unless the driver determines its IP should be used.
 This setting supported Docker since Nomad 0.6 and rkt since Nomad 0.7.
 It will advertise the container IP if a network plugin is used (e.g. weave).

 ### `check` Parameters